chandtarun10/chandtarun10/README.md

 ---

-## ✨ A Thought I Follow
+## ✨

-> I don’t just want to write code —
-> I want to understand what I’m building and why it works.
+> I don’t just write code — I try to understand what I’m building and why it works.

----

-⭐ If you made it this far, thanks for visiting!